derekgaw/signdriver/README.md

 * Arduino :
     Contains the arduino driver code
 * led-positions :
-    contains data sets and code for calculating the X,Y let positions.
+    contains data sets and code for calculating the X,Y led positions.
-    This also produced the original signCoords.H file (which has since been re-written)
+    This also produced the original signCoords.h file (which has since been re-written by hand)
 * processing :
     Contains code for testing and generating color sequences for the creation of a 'sequence.h' input file